J E W E L L E R Y - C A R E

 If your jewellery does become a little tarnished, it's easy to re-polish!
 Use a lint free cloth, or one my favourite Polishing Cloths, to remove smudges, fingerprints and day-to-day tarnishing.

-Each piece of jewellery purchased from Little Homebird Jewellery will receive a free sample of Town Talk's Silver Polishing Cloth.
-This soft cloth is impregnated with Silver Polish compound that not only helps remove tarnish but will help protect against future tarnishing.
+Each piece of precious metal jewellery purchased from Little Homebird Jewellery will receive a free sample of Town Talk's Silver Polishing Cloth.
+This soft cloth is impregnated with a Polishing compound that not only helps remove tarnish but will help protect against future tarnishing.
 You can use your polishing cloth on all metals, so you can use it on all your jewellery, but please do not use on any Plated items.

 Every so often you may need to send your Jewellery in to the Jewellers for a deep clean.

 Will the black lettering fade?

-To darken any lettering, I use a safe non-toxic agent called Platinol.
+To darken any lettering, I use a safe non-toxic agent.
 This is applied to all of handstamped impressions as standard, but if you would prefer to not have this darkening agent used on your jewellery just ask!

 Over time this patina may fade or discolour with wear or if it comes into contact with household chemicals such as cleaning products.
 But don't worry I'm happy to share top tips of how to revive this blackening technique at home using a common household product...

 A Sharpie!
 As crazy as it sounds this is the closest match to the darkening agent that I use.
 You can use a black sharpie to cover your personalisations, leave it to dry for a minute or so and then use your polishing cloth to remove the excess ink.
 If you've run out of your polishing cloth, a cotton wool pad with a little nail polish remover will work too!